 The Big Picture…

-Foundational premise 2 of service-dominant logic is as follows:
+This led them to define Foundational Premise #2 of service-dominant logic as follows:

 Indirect exchange masks the fundamental basis of exchangeVargo & Lush (2016) – Foundational Premise #2